Object to a probate application

 • Pay the €30 fee

-The warning must be served within 14 working days of the stamped date in person or by registered post.
+• Serve the warning within 14 working days of the stamped date, in person or by registered post

-The party who lodged the caveat then has 14 working days to lodge an appearance to the warning from the date it was served.
+The party who lodged the caveat then has 14 working days from the date of service to lodge an appearance (a written response) to the warning.

-A court order is needed if both parties do not agree to remove the caveat.
+A court order is required if the parties do not agree to remove the caveat.

 Cuid de